passwordiscomputer/definitions/readme.md

-Hangman
+Dictionary
 A web application to help kids learn definitions of words By Chase Bowden
 Description
-{Write Description}
+An app that allows you to enter dictionary definitions and then view them later

 Specs
 1. It takes in a word and and definition and adds it to a list input:"hello" output:["hello"]

-Add a word to the list via a form
+2. it returns a word from the List input word.find
+output: "word"

 Click on a word to see definition

-Once a word has been clicked, add a definition via a form

 Setup/Installation Requirements
-Word definer is viewable online at {input Heroku link}
+Word definer is viewable online at some point

 To view the source code: